 7. The National Botanic Gardens

 Heading over the border now to Ireland’s capital.
-The National Botanical Gardens are just 3 kilometers from Dublin city center.
+The National Botanical Gardens are just 3 kilometres from Dublin city centre.
 This oasis of peace and calm in Ireland’s busiest city covers over 40 acres.
 It boasts stunning herbaceous borders, a rose garden, an arboretum and a rock garden.
 The glasshouses have been beautifully restored and are particularly impressive.